pcmola/arduino/ControllingLegoTrain/README.md

-# Controlling Lego Train By Parm Using Arduino, Ultrasonic Sensor, IR Transmitter
+# Controlling Lego Train By Parm Using Arduino, Ultrasonic Sensor and IR Transmitter

 ## Prerequisite
 You must have PowerFunctions.cpp, PowerFunctions.h file in advance.